XielQs/JsPhisher/README.md

  - `Windows`
  - `Termux`
+ - `Kali-Linux`

 ## Usage

 1. Run the script
+2. Choose a Website
-2. Wait sometimes for setting up all
+3. Wait sometimes for setting up all
-3. Send the generated link to victim
+4. Send the generated link to victim
-4. Wait for victim login.
+5. Wait for victim login.
 As soon as he/she logs in, credentials will be captured

 ## [+] Disclaimer
 ***This tool is developed for educational purposes.
 Here it demonstrates how phishing works.
 If anybody wants to gain unauthorized access to someones social media, he/she may try out this at his/her own risk.
 You have your own responsibilities and you are liable to any damage or violation of laws by this tool.
 The author is not responsible for any misuse of JsPhisher!***